jgmenu/jgmenu.github.io/src/index.md

 # jgmenu

-A simple X11 menu

-`jgmenu` is a stand-alone, simple and contemporary-looking menu application for Linux and BSD.
-It is designed for customisation, scripting, ricing and tweaking
+A simple, independent and contemporary-looking X11 menu, designed for for customisation, scripting, ricing and tweaking.

 ## Main